rand00/conntest/README.md

-`conntest` is a MirageOS unikernel that acts as a client and server to any amount of other instances of itself.
+`conntest` is a MirageOS unikernel that acts as a client and server to other instances of itself.
 This way you construct a graph of connected unikernels, either via `TCP` or `UDP`. `conntest` automatically reconnects when the connection is lost, so you can just take down an instance and reconfigure it via CLI.

-**Usecases**
+## Usecases
 * Testing that your networking setup works - e.g. when you use  bridges, `TAP` devices, `NAT`, firewall rules etc.
 * Testing the connection-stats between different: